How to Get Citizenship in Another Country

 You can forget about becoming a Canadian citizen if you are under a deportation order.
 You’ll also be turned down if you have recently been to or are in prison, on probation, or on parole.

-If you love living down under, there are several ways you can immigrate to Australia and establish citizenship.
+If you love living down under, there are several ways you can move to Australia and establish citizenship.
 But you’ll have to follow these steps for naturalization:

 - Meet the residency requirements.

 - Pass the citizenship test.